Introduction to optimization methods for training SciML models: Conclusion and outlook

+In this chapter, we reviewed optimization techniques for training SciML models, emphasizing that efficient training requires not only a suitable optimizer, but also problem-aware design choices in the loss formulation, model architecture, and sampling strategy.
+These two aspects were addressed in complementary parts of the chapter.
+Foundational optimization tools were covered in Sections~\ref{sec_ERM}--\ref{sec:second_order}, while problem-aware design choices were discussed in Sections~\ref{sec:problem_def}--\ref{sec:collocation_minibatch}.

-The approaches reviewed in this section illustrate how modern SciML training increasingly draws on principles from classical numerical PDE solvers while retaining the flexibility of DNNs.
-Data-space, parameter-space, and function-space preconditioning address complementary aspects of the optimization challenge and together provide a unified perspective for mitigating stiffness, multiscale behaviour, and poor conditioning in large-scale SciML training.
-Nevertheless, many open questions remain, particularly in nonconvex and stochastic settings, and the relationships between these three viewpoints are still only partially understood.
+The preconditioning viewpoint introduced in Section~\ref{sec:precond_lens} provides a unifying framework for organizing the existing algorithms and connecting them to ideas from classical scientific computing.
+The large-scale approaches reviewed in Section~\ref{sec:outlook} illustrate how modern SciML training increasingly draws on principles from numerical PDE solvers while retaining the flexibility of DNNs.
+Together, data-space, parameter-space, and function-space preconditioning strategies tackle complementary challenges of the underlying optimization problem, including spectral bias, ill-conditioning, and the multiscale nature of PDE solutions, offering a unified perspective for improving the efficiency and reliability of large-scale SciML training.

+Nevertheless, many open questions remain, particularly in nonconvex and stochastic settings, and the relationships between these three preconditioning viewpoints are still only partially understood.
 As a result, the design of efficient optimization techniques remains an active area of research, with continued progress needed to develop scalable and reliable methods for increasingly complex SciML applications.